eliasbenb/PlexAniBridge/docs/configuration.md

 This is useful for syncing only Anime content in a mixed library.

+!!! tip "Allowing All Genres"

+    To sync all genres, set this to an empty list: `[]` or don't set it at all.

 ??? tip "Finding Possible Genres"

     Genres are sources from the metdata you use (typically TheMovieDB or TheTVDB).
 You can find the possible genres below: